Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Data Querying, Mechanics, and Processing

 \subsubsection{Analyze interactions with economic variables}

 Among the economic metrics queried as shown in Appendix B, the price in USD \textit{PriceUSD}, 30-day volatility \textit{VtyDayRet30d} and total value locked (TVL) in USD \textit{tvlUSD} are chosen as the dependent variables in our regression models since they are significant and commonly used economic metrics in market valuation.
-Specifically, the price intuitively reflects the market value of the AAVE token, which is perfectly correlated with the market capitalization for the Aave protocol during the time range of our data.
+Specifically, the price intuitively reflects the market value of the AAVE token, which is perfectly correlated with the market capitalization for the Aave protocol\footnote{Rather than matching a lender to a borrower, lenders deposit funds into the Aave liquidity pools, ensuring a continuous supply of funds, which leads to market capitalization perfectly correlated with price \cite{whitepaperio2020}.} during the time range of our data.
 The 30-day volatility can reflect the degree of volatility in the token market over the past month and the potential existence of risks or tendencies \cite{coinmetrics2022github}.
 The total value locked, which is the overall value of crypto assets deposited in the Aave protocol in USD \cite{george2022}, is a unique economic metric in the context of the cryptocurrency market.
-Furthermore, before regression, we need to ensure stationarity of time-series data-that is, that the mean, variance and autocorrelation structure remain constant over time \cite{brownlee2017a}, and the values give an approximately normal distribution.
+Furthermore, before regression, we need to ensure stationarity of time-series data-that is, that the mean, variance, and autocorrelation structure remain constant over time \cite{brownlee2017a}, and the values give an approximately normal distribution.
 We transform the variables using methods including differencing the data and taking the logarithm difference, or percentage change based on the Dickey-Fuller test results to ensure that they become stationary.
 After that, we scale all the stationary variables between 0 and 1 for scale comparison and test the correlation for all the independent variables (after transformation) to avoid high correlation in the regressions.